How to write a limerick? (A complete guide)

 Present a problem for your character to face

 Introduce a challenge or problem for your character in the third and fourth lines.
-This could be an encounter with another person, an animal, or a tricky situation.

-Maybe your character falls into a funny situation or meets a surprise problem.
 The key is to choose a problem that's both surprising and a bit silly.

 For instance: